hd1395/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

     Prototype: void _puts(char *str);

-Write a function that prints a string, in reverse, followed by a new line.
+4- Write a function that prints a string, in reverse, followed by a new line.

     Prototype: void print_rev(char *s);

 5- Write a function that reverses a string.

     Prototype: void rev_string(char *s);

+6- Write a function that prints every other character of a string, starting with the first character, followed by a new line.

+    Prototype: void puts2(char *str);